The Best Free Things to do in Amsterdam

 82. Go inside one of only two wooden houses in Amsterdam - So strictly speaking this isn't free as the decent thing to do would be to at least buy a cup of tea or coffee, as In 't Aepjen is a traditional Dutch "brown bar" where locals come to meet and drink but this is a great chance to see inside one of only two wooden houses in Amsterdam, the other you may have already seen at Begijnhof.

 83. Go inside a hidden church, De Papegaai - During the reformation, Catholics went to great lengths to hide their churches, holding Mass in other buildings and generally being quite sneaky about it.
 De Papegaai, or "The Parrot" church is a nod back to this part of history.
 Found inbetween high street stores on Amsterdam's busiest shopping street, Kalverstraat, you almost won't believe what you find behind the door.

-84. Go inside a not-hidden church - Amsterdam's biggest and most famous churches Nieuwe Kerk and Oude Kerk actually charge for visitors but there are some that don't if you'd like some free history and religion, including Noorderkerk, Onze Lieve Vrouwekerk, St Nicolaaskerk, and Westerkerk which is the church Anne Frank writes about as the Secret Annex was just a few houses away.
+84. Go inside a not-so-hidden church - Amsterdam's biggest and most famous churches Nieuwe Kerk and Oude Kerk actually charge for visitors but there are some that don't if you'd like some free history and religion, including Noorderkerk, Onze Lieve Vrouwekerk, St Nicolaaskerk, and Westerkerk which is the church Anne Frank writes about as the Secret Annex was just a few houses away.

 86. Droog - Found in one of my favourite corners of Amsterdam, Droog is a design studio that has converted this old house into a shop, exhibition area, restaurant and one room hotel.
 It's best you don't know any more than this and just go and explore for yourself.
 Here's my report from the fab afternoon tea you can have there!